 If you have savings left over, contribute to an individual retirement account, such as a traditional, Roth, or SEP IRA.
+For more information on which IRA account you can contribute to, check out SoFi’s IRA calculator.
 Choose a low-cost investment platform to save on fees while building your savings.
 Just be aware that you may be penalized and taxed for early withdrawals, so work with a professional.
 Investing in retirement while in your 20s and 30s will make a huge difference in the long run, thanks to compound interest, which allows your earnings to also earn interest.

 Leveraging the money you save by refinancing to achieve your financial goals takes forethought and determination, but the sooner you get started, the better.
 Whether it’s buying a home, developing a strong investment portfolio, or finally achieving debt-free status, putting your money to work for you will get you closer to your dreams.